ojalaw/INTOL-MP1/TESTING.md

 - Checkboxes work as expected.

 Subscribe button
-- Subsribe button changes appearance on hover as expected.
+- Subscribe button changes appearance on hover as expected.
-- When clicked, the form is submitted and openened on a new form as expected.
+- When clicked, the form is submitted and opened on a new form as expected.

+Return to homepage button on thankyou page
+- Subscribe button changes appearance on hover as expected.
+- When clicked, the button navigates user back to home page.

 **Usability**